 100 TEARS is a long-term, 3 part project about crying and human tears.
 Started in 2001, it is in progress.

 100 Tears explores memory and sentimentalities, and the correlation between human vulnerability, our interconnectedness, and the possibility of transcendence.
 The mediums of glass, a hard metal and a reflective surface are used to make a series of tears that address the different types of emotive states; fragile, heavy and illuminant.
 Each series of tears is created in two sets, one set is transformed in meaning and appearance by exposure to the elements, the other is kept pristine.

 The transparent quality of glass, used in Part 1, references the fragile interior experience, the vulnerable.
 The use of bronze in Part 2 references the gravity of hardened realities.
 The use of silver in Part 3 references reflection and change, the potential for transformation.
 Read the full installation text in the archive.

 Accompanying the installation is a video projection with three parts streamlined as a loop.
 The visual settings preserve the textual content.
-Starting with translucent pages seemingly blown by the wind, to the movement of the ocean tide in Part 2, and In Part 3, a complete daily cycle of the sun. (posting is forthcoming)
+Starting with translucent pages seemingly blown by the wind in Part 1, to the movement of the ocean tide in Part 2, and In Part 3, a complete daily cycle of the sun.

 100 TEARS, PART 1 One hundred handblown glass tears sit on the floor of my studio (an old boiler room.)